ChefofBorks/DaysGoneByeMod/README.md

 >**Update to current recipes in game**
 > - Update Farm plot recipe to reduce resource cost, removed rotting flesh requirement and reduced Nitrite Powder requirement to 1
 > - Update probability to find foodHoney from very low to low
+> - Update First Aid bandage and First Aid kit stack amount from 5 to 25

 ---
 <br>